NobunagaOda007/Movie-project/README.md

 ## Project Setup

-In Movie-project run npm install and in Movie-project/src/Backend run npm install in root run npm build in root run npm start which runs backend and frontend
+In Movie-project run npm install and in Movie-project/src/Backend run npm install.
+After that in root run npm build (already done).
+After that in root run npm start which runs backend and frontend.

 ```sh
 npm install && cd src/Backend npm install